We put thirty spokes together and call it a wheel;

 We turn clay to make a vessel;

-But it is on the space where there is nothing that the usefulness of the vessel depends.
+But it is on that space where there is nothing that the usefulness of the vessel depends.

 We pierce doors and windows to make a house;